There is a long and storied history behind logging on the JVM, and by extension Clojure.

 slf4j-simple

-to your deps.ednThis is your "logging implementation" - the thing that determines how logs are actually emitted.
+your deps.ednThis is your "logging implementation" - the thing that determines how logs are actually emitted.

 slf4j-simple